 Skip to main content

-MIPRO optimizes prompts by proposing instruction variants and evaluating them against task app traces and rewards.
+MIPRO optimizes prompts by proposing instruction variants and evaluating them against container traces and rewards.

 When to use